Phantom (character): Video games

 The Phantom has appeared as a playable character in two video games, Phantom 2040 and Defenders of the Earth.
 Both were based on the animated series with the same titles.
 However, in Defenders of the Earth, the Phantom was not the only playable character, as players were given the choice to control Mandrake the Magician and Flash Gordon as well.

 In Phantom 2040, released on Sega Genesis, Game Gear, and Super NES, the Phantom was the only playable character.
 He had use of a number of his special skills and high-tech gadgets from the Phantom 2040 TV-series.
 The game had a complex storyline and featured several different endings, which were dependent on the choices the player made during the game.

 In 2003, a video game made for Game Boy Advance was announced, called "The Phantom: The Ghost Who Walks".
 It was developed by 7th Sense and produced by Microids, and it was described as a free-roaming jungle adventure.
 During the development process, Microids went bankrupt, and the game was never released.

 In 2006, The Phantom Mobile Game became available for cellphones, where the Phantom fought zombies, floating skulls, and other magical creatures to find his kidnapped wife, Diana Palmer.
 It was described as a free-roaming jungle adventure, with a film-like plot.

 In 2024, The Phantom was announced for PlayStation 4, PlayStation 5, Nintendo Switch, Xbox Series X and Series S, and PC.
 It is being developed by Art of Play as a side-scrolling beat 'em up.

-Theme park
+Theme parks

+The Phantom, as portrayed above an entrance to the "Photo Funnies" gift shop in Universal Islands of Adventure's Toon Lagoon area.

 "Fantomenland" ("Phantom Land") was a part of the Swedish zoo Parken Zoo, Eskilstuna, where audiences could visit the Skull Cave, and several other places from the comic, like the Whispering Grove and the headquarters of the Jungle Patrol.
 Visitors could also meet actors dressed up as the Phantom and witness short plays featuring the characters of the comic.
 Fantomenland was inaugurated by Lee Falk in 1986.
 Fantomenland closed in April 2010.

+The architecture of the "Toon Lagoon" area at Universal Islands of Adventure, opened May 1999, showcases large extruded images of several classic comic characters, including The Phantom.